applicaster/developer.applicaster.com/book/dev-env/iOS.md

 ```

 This Podfile references the podspec and will create a structure where the plugin code is imported like a real project as a development pod.
+*Note:* The example above uses Swift 4.2.
+Please choose 4.2 or 5.0 according to the Zapp SDK version you are using for development as mentioned at the top of this document.

 ### Podspec example
 Here is a simple example for a podspec for a sample plugin: